 You usually have no problem waiting in line to get services.
 But when it comes to using your Macbook Pro, it may be another story.

-For me, I hated it when the applications I use became unresponsive, not to mention that when the entire system froze up.
+For me, I hated it when the applications I use became unresponsive, not to mention when the entire system froze up and I couldn’t click anything.
 Although I was told that patience is a virtue, somehow I just don’t have it with my beloved MacBook.

 How about you?
 Does your MacBook Pro sometimes freeze or hang up for no reason?
 Or the spinning beach ball often appears?

 If this has happened to you, be aware that your MacBook Pro may have some issues.
 But, there are always fixes out there.

 I’ve grouped all MacBook freezing issues into four different scenarios (thanks to our reader Carol’s feedback).
 Find one that best applies to your situation and follow the fix guides.

 Scenario 1: An app is frozen (you can still move cursor)

 Details: this kind of app usually demands a lot of system resources to process.
 For example, Adobe Photoshop, iMovie, or sometimes the web browser you use (Safari, Chrome, Firefox).
 When you click around, the app just hangs with the cursor spinning like a pinwheel.
 The application won’t respond to any commands.

 Reasons: the app may be waiting for other hardware resources to become available, or the software may have a bug that drops itself into a calculation loop.

 How to Fix: